Sensory & Calming9 min readUpdated 2026-05-16

 My child loses interest fast.
 Is that normal?

 Yes.
-Rotate toys, shorten sessions, and make outcomes concrete (build this, solve this, launch this).
-Structure beats novelty.
+Rotate toys, shorten sessions, and make outcomes concrete: build this, solve this, launch this, then stop.
+Structure usually beats novelty.

 If You Can Only Buy One